matsmaiwald/matsmaiwald.github.io/_posts/2020-04-28-Bayesian-vs-Frequentist-AB-testing.markdown

 But going beyond point estimates, we can now also answer questions like: What's the probability that Dirk is a better shooter (answer: 73.6%), given us way more to work with than the frequentist approach.

 # Conclusion
-In this post, I worked through the frequentist and the bayesian approach of AB testing.
-Whereas the frequentist approach requires fewer lines of code, the bayesian approach gives a much richer result and is easier to interpret while still being a relative low-effort exercise.
+In this post, I worked through the frequentist and the Bayesian approach of AB testing.
+Whereas the frequentist approach requires fewer lines of code, the Bayesian approach gives a much richer result and is easier to interpret while still being a relative low-effort exercise.